bcbi/REDCap.jl/docs/src/export.md

 Exporting from a REDCap database is straightforward.
 If not specified, data exports will return as a `Dict`.
 If `csv` is passed as the format, a `DataFrame` will be returned.
 Some exports, such as version and url/return code for surveys return as simple strings, while most others return in the specified format.

 Because REDCap is medical in nature, some information may be identifing information.
-Luckily this is handled on REDCaps end using on a user by user basis based on their User Access Rights.
-Data tagged as identifying will not be exported in the request, either with fields omitted or simply returning an error.
+From REDCap Documentation:

+<b>Note about export rights:</b>
+> Please be aware that Data Export user rights will be applied to this API request.
+For example, if you have 'No Access' data export rights in the project, then the API data export will fail and return an error.
+And if you have 'De-Identified' or 'Remove all tagged Identifier fields' data export rights, then some data fields *might* be removed and filtered out of the data set returned from the API.
+To make sure that no data is unnecessarily filtered out of your API request, you should have 'Full Data Set' export rights in the project.

 ## Records